 A small business has a lot to do when it comes to ensuring good dealings with clients.
 As the owner of a small business, you are no stranger to negotiations.
 Proforma invoice is the tool that allows you to negotiate with your clients seamlessly.

-myBillBook offers you carefully designed invoice templates that let you specify the details of the work you do for your client.
+myBillBook offers you a carefully designed invoice template that let you specify the details of the work you do for your client.
 Using these templates, you can establish trust in your dealings with clients and let them prepare for paying you.

-There are many reasons why a small business should use good proforma invoice templates.
+There are many reasons why a small business should use a good proforma invoice template.
 By using these templates, you can easily accomplish multiple crucial tasks such as: